University of Kentucky Logo

 University of Kentucky Logo before 2016

 At the center of the logo is the blue abbreviation “UK.”
-In the negative white space between the letters, the Memorial Hall clock tower is depicted.
-It is presented in a frontal view, with one round clock face, which is outlined by a thin blue ring.
+The negative white space between the letters depicts the Memorial Hall clock tower.
+It is presented in a frontal view, with one round clock face outlined by a thin blue ring.
 Memorial Hall is one of the most important symbols of the university.
 This building was constructed in 1929 in memory of the students who died during World War I. It hosts performances, lectures, and graduation ceremonies.
 However, the architectural landmark gained fame most by appearing on the University of Kentucky emblem.

 Below, the name of the educational institution is written in blue capital letters.
 It is divided into two lines, centered.
 The same serif font is used in both cases, but the glyphs below seem bolder.
-This impression is created because the lower half of the wordmark is larger than the upper one.
+This impression arises because the lower half of the wordmark is larger than the upper half.

 2016 – today